AshCashh/University-Notes/My Second Brain/C Programming.md

 }
 ```
 ## Definitions
-The #define directive is used to define preprocessor macros.
+The directive is used to define preprocessor macros.
 Whenever these macros appear in the source file, they are replaced with the value specified by the macros.
 Macros are a simple text teplacement mechanism, and this must be defined carefully to avoid invalid code from being generated.
 ```c
 #include <stdio.h>
 #define PI 3.14159265358979